TrudAX/denistrunin-blog/src/draft/xpptools-integservbussalesjson/index.md

 **2 - Operation parameters tab**

 Contains parameters that are individual for the current operation.
-In our case it will be:
+In our case we don't have any parameters
-- **Ledger journal name** reference for journal creation
-- Post the journal(No/Yes) and
-- A file type(Excel or CSV)

 **3 - Advanced settings tab**

-Contains some common parameters: If we should use Parallel processing for our incoming files and how to move files to an Archive folder(with the same name or append DateTime to the file name).
-Parallel processing is based on this post: [A simple way to implement a parallel batch processing in X++](https://denistrunin.com/xpptutorial-batchmultithread/), so for example if we set it to 10 and have 1000 incoming messages, 10 batch threads with 100 messages each will be created.
+Contains some common parameters:

+- If we should use Parallel processing for processing incoming messages.

+- Read limits from the queue(e.g. read only first 3 messages, this is for testing purposes)

 Also, this form contains two servicing operations:

-- **Check connection** button that tries to connect to the specified directory
+- **Check connection** button that tries to connect to the specified queue and read(with Peak only) first 3 messages
-- **Import file** button that can be used in testing scenarios to manually import a file from a user computer without connecting to network file share
+- **Import message** button that can be used in testing scenarios to manually import a message from a user computer without connecting to Service Bus

 ### Incoming messages form